chameleon10712/notes/react/basic.rst

-How to replace parts of a string with a component?
+Replace parts of a string with JSX

 .. code:: javascript